 Carbon Neutrality: India’s path to ‘Net Zero’

 Climate change due to excessive carbon dioxide (CO2) is the Most Serious Problem Mankind Has Ever Faced.
 Capture and then conversion of CO2 to useful materials and fuels are the best ways to tackle these challenges.
 There are several research groups working in India in the area of CO2 capture and utilization.
 However, most of these works are limited to quality publications only.
-To conduct and translate the high-quality fundamental research to real-world processes and technologies, we aim to form a network of Indian faculty, scientists, postdocs, students, industry researchers etc. working in CO2 research.
+To conduct and translate high-quality fundamental research to real-world processes and technologies, we formed this network of Indian faculty, scientists, postdocs, students, industry researchers etc. (more than 1000 members) working in CO2, energy and climate research.